 All La Salle College High School student-athletes are expected to display good sportsmanship and respect for their school, coaches, teammates, opponents, officials, facilities and equipment at all times.
-Any examples of poor sportsmanship will be handled by the Head Coach, Athletic Administrator or Dean of Students on an individual basis, based on the expectations and guidelines set forth by the team's rules, the La Salle College High School Athletic Handbook and the La Salle College High School Student Handbook.
+Any examples of poor sportsmanship will be handled by the Head Coach, Athletic Administrator or Dean of Students on an individual basis, based on the expectations and guidelines set forth by the team's rules, the La Salle College High School Student Handbook.